Gnome777/capumon/README.md

 - Hyper Training
 - In-battle EXP bar
 - Enemy Pokémon use PP
-- Gym Leaders and the Elite Four can be rematched (except Giovanni)
+- Gym Leaders can be rematched (except Giovanni)

 Some other features: